List of Hollyoaks characters introduced in 2014: JJ Roscoe

 D.S.
-Geoff ThorpeD.S.
+Geoff Thorpe

+D.S.
 Geoff Thorpe, played by James Bradshaw, made his first appearance on 21 November 2014.
 He is introduced as a police officer who visits the McQueens after Phoebe McQueen (Mandip Gill) grows concerned about Mercedes McQueen's (Jennifer Metcalfe) disappearance.
 After blood is found at the house, he swiftly launches a murder investigation and later arrests Freddie Roscoe (Charlie Clapham).
 He releases him after Freddie is given a false alibi by Kim Butterfield (Daisy Wood-Davis).
 After Grace Black (Tamara Wall) falls off the balcony at The Loft, he questions Freddie over his involvement.
 He then goes to collect Grace's statement, and she corroborates with Freddie's story.
 After a car is found with Mercedes' blood in it, he goes to the Roscoes' garage, and causes Joe Roscoe (Ayden Callaghan) to become suspicious over Freddie.
 DS Thorpe later arrives at the Roscoes' house after Myra McQueen (Nicole Barber-Lane) finds out Freddie is leaving.
 DS Thorpe follows Freddie to where he is going and finds him with Lindsey Butterfield (Sophie Austin).
 After Joe files a complaint for harassment, DS Thorpe posts him the picture showing Freddie and Lindsey kissing, however, he reveals this to Freddie before Joe can read the letter.

 On New Year's Day 2015, he arrests Joe on suspicion of murder after Rick Spencer (Victor Gardener) is killed.
 He releases Joe when there is not enough evidence to hold him, but re-arrests him after Nancy Osborne (Jessica Fox) comes forward with a false testimony.
-DS Thorpe later gets Porsche McQueen (Twinnie Lee Moore) and Myra to view some CCTV footage to see if Mercedes had been found, he was disheartened when Myra didn't identify the lady as her daughter.
+DS Thorpe later gets Porsche McQueen (Twinnie-Lee Moore) and Myra to view some CCTV footage to see if Mercedes had been found, he is disheartened when Myra does not identify the lady as her daughter.
 DS Thorpe tells Porsche that he will not take further action until a murder weapon has been found.
 After Kim retracts her alibi he goes to arrest Freddie, but is unable to get any conclusive evidence.
 He later arrests Freddie after he is found standing over the unconscious body of a witness.
 However, after the witness disappears he has to release Freddie again.
-He asks the McQueens to identify some jewelry after a body is found, but it is found not be Mercedes' body.
+He asks the McQueens to identify some jewellery after a body is found, but it is found not be Mercedes' body.
 He searches Freddie's apartment after Mercedes' diary is found, and finds a bloodied shirt belonging to Freddie.
 DS Thorpe tracks down Freddie and Lindsey after they flee, but when he arrives at their hotel he finds them gone.
 He later tries to catch Freddie again after Lindsey says where he is, but he is unsuccessful.
 He interviews Lindsey and Joe after Lindsey sees Grace video calling Mercedes, but Grave convinces Thorpe otherwise.
 He and Kim trail Lindsey after Kim suspects that she's meeting up with Freddie, but Lindsey manages to avoid them, when Kim thinks she's found another hint to where Freddie is, DS Thorpe rejects it.